 This category includes financial instruments that give the holder an ownership right of the company that issued these instruments.
-The holder of these securities has a right to the income share and to a part of the net assets in the case of the liquidation.
+The holder of these securities has a right to the income share and to a part of the net assets in case of liquidation.
 This instrument includes the following two sub-categories:

 - a) shares and other equity, except the investment funds units:

 - 1) shares listed on the stock exchange;

 - 2) shares that are not listed on the stock exchange;

 - 3) other equity

-- b) investments funds units
+- b) investment funds units